This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 Instructions

 - Start polenta.
 In a large saucepan, combine the coconut milk, 2 1/2 cups water, and 1/4 teaspoon salt.
 Cover, bring to a boil, and reduce the heat to low.
 While continually whisking, gradually stream in the polenta and whisk until no lumps remain.
 Cover tightly with a lid and simmer very gently until a creamy porridge forms, whisking every 3 to 5 minutes to keep it from sticking to the bottom.
-This takes ~40 minutes total.
+This takes about 40 minutes total.
 If it starts to get too thick, whisk in a bit more water.

-- Start ragu.
+- Start ragù.
 Heat 2 tablespoons oil in a large skillet over medium-high heat.
 Add the onions, peppers, and mushrooms.
 Cook until the vegetables are soft and browned around the edges, 8 to 10 minutes, resisting the urge to stir too often.

 - To the veg, add 3 minced garlic cloves, 1 teaspoon thyme or oregano, 1/4 teaspoon salt, and a few grinds of pepper.
 Cook for 30 seconds more.

-- Finish ragu.
+- Finish ragù.
 Add 1/3 cup wine and simmer for 2 minutes.
 Then stir in 1 1/2 cups crushed tomatoes, cover tightly with a lid, reduce the heat to low, and simmer for 15 minutes.

 - Finish polenta.
 The polenta is done when it no longer tastes gritty or chalky.
-In the last 5 minutes of cooking, whisk in 1 cup corn (if using), 2 tablespoons miso, and 1/2 teaspoon coarse pepper.
+In the last 5 minutes of cooking, whisk in 1 cup corn (if using), 2 tablespoons miso, and 1/2 teaspoon pepper.
 Season with more salt, if needed.

 Nutrition